Best Online Ed.S. in Educational Leadership Rankings Methodology

 Online Ed.S.
 Overview

 In the Graduate Catalog, ODU states that the Online Ed.S. in Educational Leadership is available in two tracks: non-licensure and K-12 licensure.
 Non-licensure candidates are expected to have a minimum 3.25 GPA on their master’s degree, but applicants with a slightly lower GPA can be considered for provisional admission.
-The K-12 licensure track is reserved for Virginia educators with a valid VA teaching license and at least 3 years of teaching experience.
+The K-12 licensure track is reserved for Virginia educators with a valid VA teaching license.

 The Graduate Catalog also lists the full curriculum for non-licensure students.
 You’ll notice that courses align with departmental strengths.
-For example, you’ll be expected to take classes in organizational theory, social justice, and leadership theory for educational improvement.
+For example, you’ll be expected to take classes in organizational theory & behavior in education and leadership for social justice.
 We were pleased to see the inclusion of a course in Field Research in School Administration & Supervision, but we didn’t see any indication of a capstone project or final portfolio.

 Note: ODU is one of only a few schools to have developed an executive-style Online Ph.D. in Educational Leadership.